 A tuition waiver may be granted for a special academic program.
 A special program is defined as a short course, a mini-term, an interim term, or a course which generally is not offered during the regular semester.
 The tuition waiver shall not exceed the regular tuition for four (4) credit hours each semester or quarter, not to exceed twelve (12) credit hours per fiscal year.
-If the special program is offered by an approved university, the waiver shall not exceed the rate of the nearest state university's (ENMU) regular tuition for four (4) credit hours.
+If an approved university offers the special program, the waiver shall not exceed the rate of the nearest state university's (ENMU) regular tuition for four (4) credit hours.